valerino/rv6502emu/README.md

 # rv6502emu

-my toy MOS6502 cpu emulator implemented as a rust crate.
+my toy MOS6502 cpu emulator + debugger implemented as a rust crate.

 > this is my testbed for learning rust, so please sorry if the code is extremely pedantic, probably overengineered (i.e. the [Bus](./src/bus.rs) and [Memory](./src/memory.rs) traits, for instance, made as such to be extensible when used in a console/computer emulator), and most important **may be implemented in a non-idiomatic way due to my current newbieness in rust :)**.<br><br>
 said that, **please note that everything (except implementation errors, of course!) is intentional**: i'm trying to experiment with different features of Rust to get a better hold of it and improve my skills.<br><br>
-hopefully this will work too once finished, i plan to use it for a rust-based Atari2600 emulator :)
+hopefully this works too, i plan to use it for a rust-based Atari2600 emulator :)

 ## features

-- full featured debugger: ~90% (_command-line only currently_)
+- full featured debugger: 100% (_command-line only currently_)
-- undocumented opcodes: ~100%
+- undocumented opcodes: 100%
 - disassembler : 100%
 - assembler : 100%
-- emulator : 40%
+- emulator : 100%

 ## usage

-the api **is still wip** and currently support:

 ~~~
     /**